pip-services/pip-services-docs/content/en/net/commons/reflect/object_writer.md

 #### SetProperties
 Sets values of some (all) object properties.

-The object can be a user defined object, map or array.
+The object can be a user a defined object, a map or an array.
 Property values correspondently are object properties, map key-pairs or array elements with their indexes.